User-focused redesign to help put the focus on patients

 - Travis County residents

-Further discussion determined that potential and current patients often have a mindset that is more crisis-oriented.
-These users need to know information “right now.”
-Often, they prefer to send electronic messages rather than calling.
-It was brought up that the current Central Health website was never designed to be a patient-centric tool.
+In fact, the existing Central Health website was never designed to be a patient-centric tool.
 It was intended to serve as a clearinghouse for staff members and board members to put information.
-This new direction is to focus on how to serve the patient, not the central heath staff.
+This new direction would focus on how to serve the patient, not the Central Heath staff.

 - Is the website mobile friendly?